MariwanJ/Design456App/README.md

 4-You need to download FLTK and compile it by yourself.
 It should be under frtk/vendor/fltk folder.

 5-Since I am submoduling some libraries, lua files are not included with these submodules.
 At the moment I don't know how to get that fixed.
 You find the files under the folder Resources for each module.

+OpenGL is not easy.
+I am not used to write code for OpenGL.
+No more and I have to learn at least the basics so I can write the base code for the Wings conversion.

 Don't forget that you need to download preemake5.exe